MithulMDev/Financial_distress_classification/Reasonings.md

 - <b>Class imbalance handling - ADASYN, KmeansSMOTE, SVMSMOTE
+- Since in the real life there are very less proportion of financially distressed companies compared to the healthy companies, Class imbalance issues persist in most of the financial predictions.
 - Give basic mathematical formulae for each and also a basic interpretation.
 - Give the reasoning why these (each of them) is choosen among other variety of types of methods
 - The above given statistical, pattern visualization - TSNE, linear and non linear, outliers, skewness, kurtosis, and other analysis methods are computed and given after implementation of each of the methods